The last time I made these my dog ate them before I could get a photo. I know what they say about dogs and chocolate, but she tells me she's evolved.

 Preheat oven to 350 degrees.

-In a large mixing bowl, mix margarine, brown sugar and sugar until thoroughly combined and creamy.
+In a large mixing bowl, mix margarine, brown sugar and sugar with a hand mixer until thoroughly combined and creamy.

 Combine whole-wheat flour, baking soda, salt and shredded coconut.
-Add gradually to the margarine mixture, mixing after each addition.
+Add half the flour mixture, combine, and then the other half, mixing well.